 Sending HM Forces Mail

-Sending letters to HM Forces is straightforward, but there are a few guidelines to observe.
+Sending letters to HM Forces is straightforward, but here’s a few guidelines:

-- Don’t write the country of destination when you’re completing a BFPO address.
+- Don’t write the destination country on the BFPO address.

-- Seal the edges of large letters and packages with good quality adhesive tape.
+- Seal the edges of large letters and packages with adhesive tape.

-- The same maximum size dimensions for Royal Mail’s international services also apply.
-These are smaller than our UK domestic mail size limits - and are as follows:
+- The same maximum size dimensions for Royal Mail’s international services apply.

 Size and weight limits